-The IKEA effect was identified and named by Michael I. Norton of Harvard Business School, Daniel Mochon of Yale, and Dan Ariely of Duke, who published the results of three studies in 2011.
-In these studies, researchers found that consumers valued their own work product far above what would be considered reasonable or rational.
-For example, the majority of people attempting origami for the first time irrationally rated their own creations above those of origami masters.
+In these studies researchers found that consumers valued their own work product far above what would be considered reasonable or rational.
+For example, researchers found that the majority of people attempting origami for the first time rated their own creation better than the same design done by an origami master.

 Even more concerning to kitchen designers, IKEA and others now supply complimentary and extremely rudimentary kitchen design software.
 Due to the same IKEA effect consumers who create their own designs using this free software can believe their designs are equal to, or better than, far superior designs created by knowledgeable and experienced kitchen design professionals.

-Experienced kitchen designers know that it takes at least a decade of exclusively designing kitchens to become a competent designer.
-Why is it that people accept that they can’t fix their transmission – or even cut their own hair without professional training and, yet, believe that they would be competent designing their own kitchen?
+Experienced kitchen designers know that it takes a decade of exclusively designing kitchens to become a competent designer.
+Why is it that people accept that they can’t fix their transmission, or cut their own hair without professional training, yet believe that they would be competent designing their own kitchen?

 As a kitchen designer who studied Engineering for 4 years at The University of Pennsylvania and ran a construction a company specializing in kitchen renovations, I know that my own kitchen designs from 20 years ago were simplistic and uninspired compared to the designs I do today.
 It took me many years working exclusively as a kitchen designer to become a good one.
 And part of becoming a very good kitchen designer is being able to help a customer spend the money they have budgeted for their renovation effectively.